dlu-umich/dlu-umich.github.io/index.md

 I am a second year quant finance master's student at the University of Michigan.
 In the web page, I would like to showcase the mathematical models and technical tools with projects I have worked on.
 My interests are in the fields of quantative analysis, risk analytics, data science and machine learning.

+#### Student Led Workshop
+The workshop of the Quant program is led by students for discussion of ... on friday morning.
+See [here](https://github.com/dlu-umich/quant-projects) for details.

 #### Risk Management
 VaR monitor with parametric, historical, Monte Carlo VaR calculation to carve [risk profiles](https://github.com/dlu-umich/RiskApp) of portfolios.